Dog and Cat Law (Ontario)

 Further, most of these offences are subject to a 'colour of right' defence, which is discussed at length in the above linked Guide - and may in fact be legally incoherent in any event.

-Maximum penalties for the above offences vary, but range from $5,000 fine and six months in jail, to five years in jail.
+Maximum penalties for the above offences vary, but range from $5,000-10,000 fines and 6-18 months in jail, to five years in jail.
 In practice most convictions result in penalties much lower than these maximums.

 (c) Present OSPCA Cat and Dog Breeding Provisions